-It is essential that students stay home when they are sick (with COVID-19 or other illnesses) for their health and the safety of others.
+Students must stay home when they are sick (with COVID-19 or other illnesses) for their health and the safety of others.

-If a person tests positive for COVID-19 or suspects they have COVID-19 based on symptoms, they are not allowed at school, and as per CDC guidelines at the time of publication, should stay at home until:
+If a person tests positive for COVID-19 or suspects they have COVID-19 based on symptoms, they are not allowed at school.
+A symptomatic student must receive a negative molecular COVID test result regardless of vaccination status before returning to school.